deivse/ivd_splat_scannetpp_integration/README.md

-# ScanNet++ NerfBaselines Loader
+# ScanNet++ Dataset Integration for `ivd_splat`
+This repository provides ScanNet++ dataset integration for the `ivd_splat` implementation for the paper "The Role and Relationship of Initialization and Densification in 3D Gaussian Splatting" (https://arxiv.org/abs/2603.20714).
-This repository contains a script that processes the ScanNet++ dataset and provides a loader for NerfBaselines which allows to use it with our `ivd_splat` 3DGS implementation.
+It contains a script that processes the ScanNet++ dataset and provides a loader for NerfBaselines which allows to use it with our `ivd_splat` 3DGS implementation.
 <!-- TODO: add repo URL -->